-Athletic scholarships may be one of the most recognized of all college scholarships.
-But although many people dream of receiving this kind of financial aid, very few do.
-Only a limited number of schools offer this type of money for college, and the competition to receive it is incredibly high.
+Athletic scholarships may be some of the most recognized and coveted of all college scholarships.
+Although many people dream of receiving this kind of financial aid, very few do, but that doesn't mean it's not possible!
+While only a limited number of schools offer this type of money for college, and the competition to receive an athletic scholarship is incredibly high, learning all you can about these scholarships can help increase your chances of getting one.

 To get yourself in the best position to receive an athletic scholarship, you need to find out what’s required of applicants.
-Top on the list of things to know?
-That you can’t slack on your academics no matter how athletically gifted you are.
+What's on the top on the list of things to know?
+You can't slack off on your academics.
+Talented student athletes with good grades are the first to get scholarships.

-Think you only need to excel in sports to receive one of these college scholarships?
-Think again.
-You’re expected to perform both on the field and in the classroom to receive this college money.
-Colleges and universities expect you to get a solid college education as well as play for their team.
+Many athletes make the mistake of thinking they don't need to excel in sports to receive one of these college scholarships.
+Unfortunately, given the volume of college applicants and numerous athletes, you’re expected to perform both on the field and in the classroom to receive athletic scholarships.
+Colleges and universities want students who will get a solid college education and play well for their teams.

 Athletic scholarships are primarily awarded by three national athletic organizations.
 They are: